 After successfully completing this subject you should be able to:

 - describe and evaluate current approaches to offender risk and needs assessment

-- explain the principles of effective offender rehabilitation
+- explain the principles of effective correctional intervention

-- identify the strengths and limitations of individual-level interventions with youth and adult offenders
+- identify the strengths and limitations of individual-level interventions conducted with different offender and offence populations

-- evaluate empirical studies on the effectiveness of psychological interventions with youth and adult offenders.
+- evaluate empirical studies on the effectiveness of psychological interventions with offenders

 - History/Philosophies of Offender Management, Intervention, and Treatment

 - Risk Assessment; Evaluation; Systems issues; Engagement with difficult clients

 - Women, Trans, Youth, Elderly, Physical Disability, Different Language, Different Culture

 - Indigenous Offenders